TomasSlekys/magento2-professional-developer-sertification-notes/sections/section_1.md

 > ### 1.3.7 How can you fetch a system configuration value programmatically?

+You can use the functions contained within the `Magento\Framework\App\Config\ScopeConfigInterface` class, passing the configuration path as the minimum required parameter e.g. `web/secure/base_url`.

 ---

 > ### 1.3.8 How can you override system configuration values for a given store using XML configuration?